Space Background Image

 The ability and experience to design such failsafe and accurate testers is where Raptor Scientific comes in.

-Raptor Scientific is a designer and manufacturer of igniter circuit testers approved by the US Department of Defense for failsafe measurement of the resistance and stray voltage in the multiple electrical circuit paths leading to critical components, like explosives, missiles, or rocket ignition.
+Space Electronics is a designer and manufacturer of igniter circuit testers approved by the US Department of Defense for failsafe measurement of the resistance and stray voltage in the multiple electrical circuit paths leading to critical components, like explosives, missiles, or rocket ignition.
 Our igniter testers come in single-channel and multi-channel models for testing simple electronics paths to complex multi-path circuits.

 What Types of Devices are Tested?
 The Nomenclature...